TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 StartIsBack users enable these options to save some more resouces :P

 ![Screenshot (5)](https://user-images.githubusercontent.com/85176292/132132851-1de05b63-7e5f-4954-a115-5b909648d399.png)

+### Final Touches

+• Here is a WinAeroTweaker export file, open WinAeroTweaker on your PC and import the file

+• Here are some "safe" to disable Windows 11 services (used to be much more in .65 update)

 ## And here you have Windows 11 Barebone!
 By removing the new start menu and taskbar files we also remove the new explorer UI and context menu, but as I said if you are not a big fan of the new UI it won't matter.